Alice Bailly: Education and early career

 At seventeen, she attended the École des Beaux-Arts and took women's-only courses.
 She believed that the purpose of the school was to develop her individual talent, not introduce their ideas to her.
 During her time there she studied under Hugues Bovy and Denise Sarkiss.
-She won a scholarship to study in Munich, Germany, but after a disastrous and short lived stint in class she spent the rest of her time studying Rubens, Van Dyck, and other master artists at the Munich Art Gallery.
+She won a scholarship to study at the Academy of Fine Arts, Munich, Germany, but after a disastrous and short-lived stint in class she spent the rest of her time studying Rubens, Van Dyck, and other master artists at the Munich Art Gallery.
 Bailly spent a couple of years back in Geneva, working on painting and wood engraving (with limited success).
 In 1904, at the age of thirty-two, Bailly moved to Paris, where she befriended a number of notable modernist painters such as Juan Gris, Francis Picabia, Albert Gleizes, Jean Metzinger, Fernand Léger, Sonia Lewitska and Marie Laurencin.
 The following year Bailly was invited to spend a couple of weeks at the Villa Médicis-Libre, a sanctuary for artists that had not had the privilege of having a formal arts education in Rome.